Sarthak11240/school-final-project/README.md

-# School Project (Next.js + Cloudinary + MySQL)
+# School Project (Next.js + MySQL)

 This project stores school data (name, address, city, state, contact, email, image).
 Images are uploaded to Cloudinary so the app works both locally and when hosted (Vercel/Netlify).
 Database can be local MySQL or a remote provider (PlanetScale).

 ## Setup (local)

-1. Copy `.env.local.example` to `.env.local` and fill values.

-2. Install dependencies:
+1. Install dependencies:
 ```bash
 npm install
 ```

-3. Ensure MySQL is running and create DB (if not using remote DATABASE_URL):
+2. Ensure MySQL is running and create DB (if not using remote DATABASE_URL):
 ```sql
 # optional - lib/db will attempt to bootstrap but you can create manually
 CREATE DATABASE schoolDB;
 USE schoolDB;
 ```

-4. Run locally:
+3. Run locally:
 ```bash
 npm run dev
 ```